solid-contrib/test-suite/README.md

 be used to verify the compliance of any server implementation to the Solid specifications.

-To accomplish this, the project will in part reuse existing test suites that have been developed for technologies Solid depends on, for example the W3C LDP testsuite.

-In part, the project will develop test suites specifically for Solid technologies.
+For the most part, the project will develop test suites specifically for Solid technologies.
 Since most Solid specifications do not require extensive program flow to be tested, the main line of work is to develop a system that uses RDF to describe the tests, so that most of the tests are developed using RDF.
 This does not exclude the possibility of writing a test framework using a conventional programming language for parts of Solid that would be better served by it.

+Secondly, the project may integrate test suites from projects that Solid depends on.

 ## RDF-based Test Fixtures